jamesquinlan/Intro-Database-SQL/lectures/datadesign.md

 ### Data modeling and design

 ---

 Consider the design of a data structure.
-It is important to have a well-designed database to make queries easy and to advoid redundancy.
+It is important to have a well-designed database to make queries easy and to avoid redundancy.
 System requirements must be transformed into a data model.

 #### Entity-Relationship Data Model (LOGICAL DATA MODELING)

-ER model is extremely popular.
+The ER model is extremely popular.
 ER is a logical data model, as opposed to a database design which is the physical model.

 1.  __Entity__: something the user wants to track (e.g., ORDERS, PRODUCTS, STUDENTS, CUSTOMERS, etc.).
 In DB terms: effectively, ENTITY = TABLE
 2.  __Attribute__: characteristics of an entity.  (cost, quantity, length, weight).
-ATTRIBUTES = COLUMNS in table.
+ATTRIBUTES = COLUMNS in the table.
 3.  __Identifies__: Each instance of an entity has identifiers (attributes that identify, e.g., SS Number).
-If identifier consists of two or more attributes, then it is a __composite identifier__.
+If the identifier consists of two or more attributes, then it is a __composite identifier__.
 Identifiers can be unique (ss #) or nonunique (name).
-Unique identifier is associated with one and only one entity instance, whereas nonunique associated with sets of instances.
+The unique identifier is associated with one and only one entity instance, whereas nonunique associated with sets of instances.
 4.  __Relationships__: Associate entities with each other.
 There are three types of Degree 2 relationships (a.k.a. binary relationships).

     a).  one-to-one (1:1).
-Often used to improve performance; large column can be in a separate table.
+Often used to improve performance; large columns can be in a separate table.

     b).  one-to-many (1:N).
 Parent - Child.
 Most types of relationships.

     c).  many-to-many (M:N).
 Requires a _linking_ table.
 Example: faculty and committees.

 Classify the relationships between (student and locker, customer and orders, product and manufacturer).